sekwah41/mobalytics-repackager/README.md

 ![Mobalytics](.github/images/img.png)

+## Generating patches
+I have left the old commands in there for anyone who has forks, old versions or local versions of the project.

+Though have switched the default commands over to the new ones.

 ## Future support

 I am not sure how long Mobalytics is going to keep supporting the non overwolf version of their software and I have been relatively busy lately.